CurtisKreidler/MarkovianTweets/README.md

 The custom tweet generator will only run on a Unix based computer.

-Addtionally to make use of the custom tweet generator work you need to get signup for a twitter developer account that will give you Oauth1 key + and seceret to give you access to the RESTful twitter API.
+Addtionally to make use of the custom tweet generator work you need to get signup for a twitter developer account that will give you Oauth1 key and secret to give you access to the RESTful twitter API.